-- 2. Notice of Allegations.
-The University has notice of sexual harassment or allegations of sexual harassment under this policy when such conduct is reported to the Equal Opportunity and Diversity Officer or any official of the University who has authority to institute corrective measures on behalf of the University.
-However, all employees are required to report sexual harassment, as defined and prohibited by this policy or the Discrimination, Harassment, and Retaliation Prevention Policy for Employees to the Equal Opportunity and Diversity Officer. - 3.
-Response to a Report.
-With or without a Formal Complaint, upon a report of sexual harassment, the Equal Opportunity and Diversity Officer will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain to the Complainant the process for filing a Formal Complaint. - 4.
-Information Resource Packet.
-Upon receipt of a report of sexual assault, dating violence, domestic violence, stalking or sexual exploitation, the University shall provide an information resource packet that contains procedures to follow if any of the above prohibited conduct has occurred, including information in writing about: - I. The importance of preserving evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault, or stalking, or in obtaining a protection order and the identification and location of witnesses; - II.
-How and to whom the alleged offense should be reported; - III.
-Options regarding law enforcement and campus authorities, including notification of the option to:

-- a. notify proper law enforcement authorities, including on-campus and local police: - b. be assisted by campus authorities in voluntarily notifying law enforcement authorities; and - c. decline to notify such authorities; - IV.
-Where applicable, their rights and the institution's responsibilities regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court; - V. Information about appropriate and available services both at the institution and in the community including information about the availability of, and contact information for, on- and off-campus resources and services, and coordination with law enforcement, as appropriate; and - VI.
-Options for, reasonably available assistance and accommodations and how to request them; and - VII.
+1. Notice of Allegations.
+Chapman University has notice of sexual harassment or allegations of sexual harassment under this policy when such conduct is reported to the Title IX Coordinator or any official of Chapman University who has authority to institute corrective measures on behalf of Chapman University.
+However, all employees are required to report sexual harassment, as defined and prohibited by this policy, to the Title IX Coordinator, consistent with the requests of the Complainant.

+- 2. Response to a Report.
+With or without a Formal Complaint, upon a report of sexual harassment, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain to the Complainant the process for filing a Formal Complaint. - 3.
+Information Packet.
+Upon a receipt of a report of sexual assault, dating violence, domestic violence or stalking, Chapman University shall provide an information packet that contains procedures to follow if a sex offense, domestic violence, dating violence, sexual assault, or stalking has occurred, including information in writing about - i.
+The importance of preserving evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault, or stalking, or in obtaining a protection order and the identification and location of witnesses; - ii.
+How and to whom the alleged offense should be reported; - iii.
+Options regarding law enforcement and campus authorities, including notification of the option to: - a. notify proper law enforcement authorities, including oncampus and local police; - b. be assisted by campus authorities in voluntarily notifying law enforcement authorities; and - c. decline to notify such authorities; - iv.
+Where applicable, their rights and the institution's responsibilities regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court; - v.
+Information about appropriate and available services both at the institution and in the community including information about the availability of, and contact information for, on- and off-campus resources and services, and coordination with law enforcement, as appropriate; and

+- vi.
+Options for, available reasonably available assistance and accommodations and how to request them; and - vii.
 Information about the participation of victim advocates and other supporting people.

-The University's information packet for victims of sexual assault, dating violence, domestic violence and stalking is available by contacting Equal Opportunity and Diversity Officer or visiting the Equal Opportunity and Diversity Office.
+Chapman University's information packet for victims of sexual assault, dating violence, domestic violence and stalking is located here or available from the Title IX Coordinator.